Hendrickhz/lms-app/README.md

 # Learning Management System App

-This is a learning management system (LMS) web application built with Next.js, Prisma, UploadThing, Clerk.js, and Stripe.
+This is a learning management system (LMS) web application built with Next.js, Prisma, UploadThing, and Clerk.js.
 It allows users to browse, filter, and purchase courses, mark chapters as completed, track progress, and more.

 ## Key Features

 - **Browse & Filter Courses:** Users can easily navigate through available courses and filter them based on different criteria.
-- **Purchase Courses using Stripe:** Integration with Stripe allows seamless payment processing for course purchases.
 - **Mark Chapters as Completed or Uncompleted:** Users can track their progress by marking chapters as completed or uncompleted.
 - **Progress Calculation:** The system calculates and displays the progress of each course for the user.
 - **Student Dashboard:** Users have access to a personalized dashboard where they can view their enrolled courses and progress.